Toronto Club End-to-End Hiking

 Tangled up in Blue – Side Trail Challenge

-This year the Club will award a special badge to hikers who complete at least 50 km of the side trails.
+The Club will award a special badge to hikers who complete at least 45 km of the side trails.
 There is no time limit.

 Toronto Bruce Trail Club